emacsorphanage/god-mode/README.md

 * There is a key (default `i` - think *insert*) to disable God mode, similar to Vim's i.

-## Global god-mode and excempt major modes
+## Global god-mode and exempt major modes

 If you do `M-x god-mode`, then all buffers will be started in God mode.
 If you don't like that behavior, just use the `god-local-mode` toggler with a keybinding.

 Sometimes `god-mode` is enabled in buffers where it makes no sense.
-In that case you can add the major mode to `god-excempt-major-modes`:
+In that case you can add the major mode to `god-exempt-major-modes`:

-    (add-to-list 'god-excempt-major-modes 'dired-mode)
+    (add-to-list 'god-exempt-major-modes 'dired-mode)

 Since `dired-mode` is already in the list, that's a noop, but you get the idea.
 Consider opening an issue or pull request if you find a